GoogleCloudPlatform/chef-google-compute/README.md

   The metadata key/value pairs to assign to instances that are created from this template.
 These pairs can consist of custom metadata or predefined keys.

-* `properties/metadata/items`
-  An array of tags.
-Each tag must be 1-63 characters long, and comply with RFC1035.

 * `properties/guest_accelerators`
   List of the type and count of accelerator cards attached to the